-☐ This topic could apply to this project, and results of the assessment are provided below:
+This topic could apply to this project, and results of the assessment are provided below:

-The proposed project area does not contain any mines or mineral processing areas.
-The proposed project will not result in significant adverse impacts to Mineral Resources.
-Noise ☐ This topic does not apply to this project and was not evaluated further. ☐ This topic could apply to this project, and results of the assessment are provided below: The project area is remotely located and is not within close proximity to a business or residential areas.
-The proposed project will not result in significant adverse impacts to Noise.
-Population and Housing ⊠ This topic does not apply to this project and was not evaluated further. □ This topic could apply to this project, and results of the assessment are provided below: The predominant land use in this area is growing and harvesting trees for commercial products This proposed project will not result in significant adverse impacts to Population and Housing.
-Public Services ☐ This topic does not apply to this project and was not evaluated further. ☐ This topic could apply to this project, and results of the assessment are provided below: The proposed project will have no significant effect on Public Services.
-Recreation ☐ This topic does not apply to this project and was not evaluated further. ☑ This topic could apply to this project, and results of the assessment are provided below: The primary recreational activities within the project area are hunting and hiking.
+The primary recreational activities within the project area are hunting and hiking.
 All operations occur on private lands.

 The project will not result in a significant negative impact to recreation.

-Transportation and Traffic ☐ This topic does not apply to this project and was not evaluated further. ☐ This topic could apply to this project, and results of the assessment are provided below: These roads are part of a rural network frequently utilized for the transport of equipment, recreational vehicles, and forest products.
+Transportation and Traffic

+\Box This topic does not apply to this project and was not evaluated further.

+\boxtimes This topic could apply to this project, and results of the assessment are provided below:

+These roads are part of a rural network frequently utilized for the transport of equipment, recreational vehicles, and forest products.
 The project will slightly increase the amount of traffic on the roads but not by a significant amount.

 The project will not result in a significant negative impact to Traffic.

-Utilities and Service Systems ☐ This topic does not apply to this project and was not evaluated further. ☐ This topic could apply to this project, and results of the assessment are provided below:
+Utilities and Service Systems

+It is topic does not apply to this project and was not evaluated further.

+□ This topic could apply to this project, and results of the assessment are provided below:

-There are no overhead or underground utility line or other utilities.
+This amended project area does not occur in the vicinity of overhead powerlines or other utility services.